acdh-oeaw/arche-iiifmanifest/README.md

 * `image` a single [image information](https://iiif.io/api/image/2.1/#image-information) metadata (precisely the service returns a redirect to the Loris service endpoint returning the metadata).
-* `images` a JSON array of [image information](https://iiif.io/api/image/2.1/#image-information) metadata URLs for all images within a sequence.
+* `images` a JSON array of [image information](https://iiif.io/api/image/2.1/#image-information) metadata URLs for all images within a sequence along with the index of the requested image within the array.
   This format is accepted e.g. by the [OpenSeadragon image viewer](https://openseadragon.github.io/examples/tilesource-iiif/) (see the last example).
 * `manifest` a full IIIF [presentation API manifest](https://iiif.io/api/presentation/2.1/#manifest).